DBlack2021/ClassNotes/HIST 2370 Notes/README.md

 The above list is in **NO** way comprehensive.
 Under each of these there are a TON of subtopics!

 ## Books Read in This Class:
-Machiavelli Niccolò. *The Prince*.
+Machiavelli, Niccolò. *The Prince*.
 London: Penguin, 2003.

 Rabb, Theodore K. *Renaissance Lives: Portraits of an Age*.
 New York, NY: Basic Books, 2000.